mbari-org/gpdviz-sjs/README.md

 variable prior to running this script.

-For a similar demo in Python, see https://github.com/gpdviz/gpdviz_python_client_example, which uses the automatically generated client module https://github.com/gpdviz/gpdviz_python_client based on the Swagger REST API specification.
+For a similar demo in Python, see https://github.com/gpdviz/gpdviz_python_client_example, which uses the client module https://github.com/gpdviz/gpdviz_python_client automatically generated from the OpenAPI specification.

 ## Development